lyndskg/passion-projects/README.md

 > - more twitter ai reply bot(s)
 > - sptoify playlist generator
 > - like deezer, transfer from apple music -> spotify and vice vers better
-> - GBA adv emulator with mods, for macOS and/or iOS and/or Switch
 > - stardew allow cross-console co-op farms
 > - horoscope/astrology shit (i'm not into it. plz. but ppl are)
 > - IDE switcher/transferer